Why Your Brand Voice Matters

 More than ever, readers want to make an emotional connection with the brands they follow or give business to.
 They want to read content that speaks to them, not at them, and not past them.
 This is where the tone of your messaging comes in.
 You may think you’re writing in an easy, friendly tone, but often your audience may see it differently.

-According to Wack, Brand Voice is all about you, ” A brand does not explicitly say “buy me!”
+According to Wack, there is a difference between brand voice and marketing. ” A brand does not explicitly say “buy me!”
 Rather it is a statement of what you are.
 A brand says This is why I exist.
 If you believe in me, you will buy me, support me, and evangelize me.
 It is a pull, not a push.
-A brand is what ultimately determines if a buyer becomes a loyal repeat customer or not.”
+A brand is what ultimately determines if a buyer becomes a loyal repeat customer or not,” she explains.

 If you haven’t created a personal or company brand yet, and need some direction here are some questions to get you started.
 Or you can book a strategy session with us below: